 Measuring and reporting on our impact

 The Foundation must demonstrate to itself and its regulator, the Charities Commission, the impact it is having in delivering its charitable aims.
 Our Board of Trustees discussed this at their latest meeting and as a result the Foundation has updated its guidance on measuring impact and benefit and reporting.
-All new applicants and existing grant holders are encouraged to read the updated guidance.
 Case studies will remain the most compelling way to report on impact.
 Please contact us if you have any questions.

 Professor Jeom Paik awarded the prestigious William Froude Medal